 Mr Brenton Schutz BEd(Tech)

 Life and Faith

-LSL - Mr Stephen Andrews BHMS(Ed) BSc
+Mr Stephen Andrews BHMS(Ed) BSc

 Mr Michael McMahon MA(ModHist) BEd(Secondary)